-Upon the closing of this offering, we will have outstanding an aggregate of 19,421,656 shares of Class A common stock.
-Of these shares, all of the 17,650,000 shares of Class A common stock (or 20,297,500 shares of Class A common stock if the underwriters' option to purchase additional shares is exercised) to be sold in this offering will be freely tradable without restriction or further registration under the Securities Act, unless the shares are held by any of our "affiliates" as such term is defined in Rule 144 under the Securities Act.
-All remaining shares of Class A common stock that will be held by certain Existing Owners will be deemed "restricted securities" as such term is defined under Rule 144.
-The restricted securities were issued and sold by us in private transactions and are eligible for public sale only if registered under the Securities Act or if they qualify for an exemption from registration under Rule 144 or Rule 701 under the Securities Act, which rules are summarized below.
+Upon the closing of this offering, we will have outstanding an aggregate of 17,650,000 shares of Class A common stock.
+All of the 17,650,000 shares of Class A common stock (or 20,297,500 shares of Class A common stock if the underwriters' option to purchase additional shares is exercised) to be sold in this offering will be freely tradable without restriction or further registration under the Securities Act, unless the shares are held by any of our "affiliates" as such term is defined in Rule 144 under the Securities Act.

 Each Existing Owner will, subject to certain limitations, have the right, pursuant to the Redemption Right, to cause Solaris LLC to acquire all or a portion of its Solaris LLC Units.
 Upon the exercise of the Redemption Right, Solaris LLC (or Aris Inc., if it exercises the Call Right) will acquire each such Solaris LLC Unit for one share of Class A common stock (or, if Aris Inc. or Solaris LLC, as applicable, so elects, an equivalent amount of cash).
-Upon consummation of this offering, the Existing Owners will hold 34,078,344 Solaris LLC Units (31,564,497 Solaris LLC Units if the underwriters' option to purchase additional shares is exercised in full), all of which (together with a corresponding number of shares of our Class B common stock) will be redeemable for 34,078,344 shares of our Class A common stock (31,564,497 shares if the underwriters' option to purchase additional shares is exercised in full).
+Upon consummation of this offering, the Existing Owners will hold 35,850,000 Solaris LLC Units (33,202,500 Solaris LLC Units if the underwriters' option to purchase additional shares is exercised in full), all of which (together with a corresponding number of shares of our Class B common stock) will be redeemable for 35,850,000 shares of our Class A common stock (33,202,500 shares if the underwriters' option to purchase additional shares is exercised in full).
 See "Certain Relationships and Related Party Transactions- Solaris LLC Agreement."
 The shares of Class A common stock we issue upon such redemptions would be "restricted securities" as defined in Rule 144 described below.
 However, upon the closing of this offering, we intend to enter into a registration rights agreement with certain of the Existing Owners that will require us to register under the Securities Act these shares of Class A common stock and the shares of Class A common stock that certain of our Existing Owners will receive in connection with our corporate reorganization.
-See "Certain Relationships and Related Party Transactions for the Securities Act these shares of Class A common stock and the shares of Class A common stock that certain of our Existing Owners will receive in connection with our corporate reorganization.
+See "Certain Relationships and Related Party Transactions of ure the Securities Act these shares of Class A common stock and the shares of Class A common stock that certain of our Existing Owners will receive in connection with our corporate reorganization.
 See "Certain Relationships and Related Party Transactions- Registration Rights Agreement."

-As a result of the lock-up agreements described below and assuming that 100% of our Class B common stock has been redeemed for Class A common stock on a one-for-one basis, 31,853,987 shares of Class A common stock (29,507,947 shares if the underwriters' option to purchase additional shares is exercised in full) will be eligible for sale upon the expiration of the lock-up agreements, beginning 180 days after the date of this prospectus when permitted under Rule 144 or Rule 701.
-In addition, 3,996,013 shares of Class A common stock (3,694,553 shares if the underwriters' option to purchase additional shares is exercised in full) that will be owned by the Existing Owners will not be subject to the lock-up agreements described below (assuming that 100% of our Class B common stock has been redeemed for Class A common stock on a one-for-one basis) and will be eligible for sale when permitted under Rule 144 or Rule 701.
+As a result of the lock-up agreements described below and assuming that 100% of our Class B common stock has been redeemed for Class A common stock on a one-for-one basis, 30,712,541 shares of Class A common stock (28,445,244 shares if the underwriters' option to purchase additional shares is exercised in full) will be eligible for sale upon the expiration of the lock-up agreements, beginning 180 days after the date of this prospectus when permitted under Rule 144 or Rule 701.
+In addition, 5,137,459 shares of Class A common stock (4,757,256 shares if the underwriters' option to purchase additional shares is exercised in full) that will be owned by the Existing Owners will not be subject to the lock-up agreements described below (assuming that 100% of our Class B common stock has been redeemed for Class A common stock on a one-for-one basis) and will be eligible for sale when permitted under Rule 144 or Rule 701.